 We are here to assist anyone with a disability to get out and have fun and enjoy the freedom of being on the snow.
 Our experienced team will help with whatever you might need to be part of our wonderful alpine environment here in Zermatt.

 The program works to ensure there is virtually no limit as to who can participate in snow sports.
 With the right equipment and instruction anyone can enjoy the thrill of the mountains regardless of a disability.

-Our adaptive instructors are trained to teach and deal with all disabilities and illnesses.
-Our small team is extremely experienced and will be able to help you achieve your goals, whether you are getting on skis for the first time or are a more experienced athletes who would like to compete.
+Our adaptive instructors are trained to teach and deal with all disabilities and conditions.
+Our small team is extremely experienced and will be able to help you achieve your goals, whether you are getting on skis for the first time or are more experienced athletes who would like to compete.

 We can work with any disability at any level.
-Whether you need a mono ski or you have a child with autism we have the equipment and the instructors ready to help you enjoy your tie on the snow.
+Whether you need a mono ski or you have a child with autism we have the equipment and the instructors ready to help you enjoy your time on the snow.

-If you are unsure as to what you need or just have some questions regarding skiing with your disability then get in touch and Ash will be able to recommend exactly what you need.
+If you are unsure as to what you need or just have some questions regarding skiing with your disability then get in touch and we will be able to recommend exactly what you need.

 Meeting points can be decided with your instructor when you arrive.
 They can also let you know the best place to leave the ski equipment for the next day and how to get to and from your accommodation.